swlin0328/III_NILM_DeepLearning/README.md

 http://redd.csail.mit.edu/

-Then, we use Convert_TaiPower.py to convert our data to HDF formet.Here is the brief summary:
-Raw Data ---III.py or PongHu.py---> REDD format ---Convert_TaiPower.py---> HDF format ---> NILMTK
+Then, we use Convert_TaiPower.py to convert our data to HDF formet.Here is the brief summary:\n Raw Data ---III.py or PongHu.py---> REDD format ---Convert_TaiPower.py---> HDF format ---> NILMTK

 # From SQL to REDD format